2025 Taiwanese referendum

 A national referendum was held on 23 August 2025 in Taiwan.
 Backed by the Kuomintang (KMT) and Taiwan People's Party (TPP), the Legislative Yuan considered four referendum proposals.
-Only one proposal, on the decommissioning of the Maanshan Nuclear Power Plant's second reactor, was approved by the Central Election Commission.
+Only one proposal, on whether to reverse the decommissioning of the Maanshan Nuclear Power Plant's second reactor, was approved by the Central Election Commission.
 The initiative was defeated after the number of votes in favor of the motion fell short of the threshold of a quarter of the eligible voters.

 Background

 In early March 2025, the Kuomintang (KMT) began considering referendum proposals in response to the 2025 Taiwanese mass electoral recall campaigns.
 Topics considered for referendums included capital punishment, which had been subject to a Constitutional Court hearing the previous year, and the use of military courts, which President Lai Ching-te suggested reinstating as a result of increased infiltration attempts by China.

 On 17 March 2025, the Kuomintang started campaigning for referendums on "opposing the abolition of the death penalty" and "opposing martial law" to be held.
 Both proposals made it through a second reading without review by a Legislative Yuan committee.
 After the bills were advanced, the Democratic Progressive Party's (DPP) caucus leader Rosalia Wu stated that the Kuomintang and Taiwan People's Party (TPP) had conducted a "nighttime raid" instead of utilizing proper legislative procedures, and the DPP organized a sit-in within the legislature.
 Shortly thereafter, the Central Election Commission (CEC) stated that the issues needed "collective consideration and review from multiple perspectives".
 Despite continued protests from Democratic Progressive Party legislators, both proposals were formally placed on the Legislative Yuan's agenda for 16 May 2025, and the referendum pertaining to the death penalty was passed without committee review, while a vote on the martial law referendum proposal was postponed to the following week.

 On 18 April 2025, the Kuomintang and Taiwan People's Party advanced two more referendum proposals to a second legislative reading without review by a Legislative Yuan committee.
 The first referendum proposal of April 2025, on absentee voting and formally proposed by the TPP, premier Cho Jung-tai described as "completely unfeasible" due to potential manipulation by China.
 The other referendum proposal considered in April was related to the closure of the Maanshan Nuclear Power Plant's second reactor.
 On 13 May 2025, the Legislative Yuan voted to allow licenses for active nuclear power plants to be renewed for an additional twenty-year period.
 President Lai Ching-te opposed passage of the bill, stating that restarting Maanshan's second reactor would require a substantive review process.
 The reactor was duly disconnected on 17 May 2025.
 The referendum on restarting Maanshan's second reactor was approved three days after the reactor had fully shut down.

 On 23 May 2025, the Kuomintang announced that the referendum proposals on absentee voting and martial law had missed the deadline to be voted on in August.